kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 In OpenCensus' Go implementation, span context is passed down through Go context.
 This will necessitate the threading of context across more of the Kubernetes codebase, which is a [desired outcome regardless](https://github.com/kubernetes/kubernetes/issues/815).

-Following these intial pod-related trace additions, trace instrumentation should be added in an ad-hoc fashion to the various Kubernetes components.
+Following these initial pod-related trace additions, trace instrumentation should be added in an ad-hoc fashion to the various Kubernetes components.

 ### Out-of-tree changes